GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

   return {'resources': resources}
 ```

-### Creating a template that uses the network, firewall, and virtual machine templates
+## Viewing a template that uses multiple templates

 Create a file named `compute-engine-template.py` with the following code: